pxia/mpv-macos-build/README.md

 ## How it works

 It creates a self contained Homebrew directory for all the dependencies other then `ffmpeg`.
+It is as hermetic as possible.
+It tries to use the libraries and tools in our own Homebrew directory.
+However, it does use `clang` and some basic tools like `sed` or `tr` from your system.

 Tested on MacOS 12.4 (Apple Silicon)